 Insert the needle into the marked stitches on WY to return them to the working needle, taking care to orient all the stitches in the same direction.

-Pattern Specific Variations to Pick Up from Waste Yarn
+Pattern Specific Variations to Pull up / Pick Up from Waste Yarn

 Sometimes, I include technique variations that are for specific patterns.
 I always include directions for specific techniques in the pattern itself, so be sure to also read any patterns you’re working on closely.